Nexmo/station/_documentation/en/redact/overview.md

 Please find a relevant pricing for the auto-redact service here: [Nexmo Prices](https://www.vonage.com/communications-apis/pricing/)

-To request enablement of the Auto-redact service for your account, please visit [this page](https://info.nexmo.com/RedactAPI.html).
+To request activation of the Auto-redact service for your account, please visit [this page](https://info.nexmo.com/RedactAPI.html).

 ### Redact API